 - Ultimate Water Challenge: Make water your only drink for the month of March

 - Caffeinated drinks: Can all caffeinated beverages for the month- yup that means tea, coffee and caffeinated energy drinks

 - Alcohol: Lose the booze for March.
 Time to say bye beers, Adios to the Aperols and Ciao to champagne.

-- Soft drinks: Say sayonara to all soft drinks.
+- Sugary drinks: Say sayonara to all soft drinks.
 That means anything with a fizz (except sparkling water…since it is water after all!)

 Still have questions?
 Check out our FAQs below

 Have you got a wedding, party, or birthday scheduled right in the middle of your Water Challenge schedule?
 Or maybe you’ve got the work week from hell coming up, complete with multiple 6am wake-up calls!

 Your ticket to taking a day off the Water Challenge is a ‘Raise a Glass’ pass.
 A $24 donation to your page earns you a full day off!
 Make the donation yourself or ask the workmate who scheduled that early morning meeting to pay up (and enjoy your coffee without guilt).

 Just remember, each ‘Raise a Glass’ pass only lasts for one day.
 Get back to drinking water the next day – your body will thank you for it!

 To activate your ‘Raise a Glass’ pass, all you need to do is make the $24 donation to your fundraising page and write ‘Raise a Glass pass’ in the message field.

 Yes, but only if it’s fresh fruit or herbs in their natural state.
 No cordial or tea bags allowed!